 Getting involved is easy and rewarding.
 Share your skills, advocate for accessibility in your community or gather supplies for our Welcome Home Hamper.

 Calgarians need accessible, affordable homes.

-- Appropriate housing is a serious issue for those living with mobility issues (City of Calgary 2012; Heywood, 2005) and there are currently only an approximate 600 units in Calgary deemed both accessible and affordable.
+- Appropriate housing is a serious issue for those living with mobility issues (City of Calgary 2012; Heywood, 2005) and there are currently only approximately 600 units in Calgary deemed both accessible and affordable.

 - According to Statistics Canada data (Canadian Survey on Disability, 2017), 22.3% of Canadians aged 15 and over reported having a disability that limited their daily activities.

 - The affordability of residential accessibility renovations is a major barrier considering the median after-tax personal income of the Canadian population aged 25 to 64 was $12,540 annually for those with mild disabilities and $12,520 for those with more severe disabilities (Canadian Survey on Disability, 2017).